 Wondering how much college will cost for YOU?
 Estimate how much the student’s family will be expected to contribute for the year.
 After all, you can’t make a realistic plan to cover the student’s share if you don’t have any idea what the student’s share could be.

 Gain insight into the student’s financial aid eligibility.
 If you’re unable to contribute the entire cost of college, financial aid is available to bridge the gap.
 That's how the financial aid system works.
-The difference between the total cost and the student's EFC is considered the student's financial need and the amount of aid you’re eligible to receive.
+The difference between the total cost and the student's SAI is considered the student's financial need and the amount of aid you’re eligible to receive.

-COA - EFC = Need
+COA - SAI = Need

 You might check out these resources to get an idea of how well colleges are able to meet your need AND which colleges offer generous merit based aid (if your need is low).

-“The Ultimate List of the Nation’s Most Generous Colleges” by Lynn O’Shaughnessy as well as COLLEGES THAT MEET 100% OF FINANCIAL NEED
+“The Ultimate List of the Nation’s Most Generous Colleges” by Lynn O’Shaughnessy as well as COLLEGES THAT MEET 100% OF FINANCIAL NEED.

 Have a specific college in mind?
 Every college/ university in the country is required to have a NET PRICE CALCULATOR (NPC) on their website (use search button under video).
 If the NPC asks about grades/test scores, you know that it is also factoring in merit-based aid that you may qualify for.